Skip to content ↓

 Mrs Emma Wilks Mr Chris Deeks

-Interim Co-Principal Interim Co-Principal
+Co-Principal Co-Principal

 It is our pleasure to extend a very warm welcome to you and we hope that you will find all the necessary information that you require about our school and our unique approach to education.
 The High School opened in September 2012 and we have now reached the stage in our development where we have 550 pupils in years 7-11.
 Our sixth form largely comprises our own students, though we do also benefit from students joining our sixth form from other schools.
 In total, therefore, we have approximately 660 pupils that benefit from our virtues-led approach to education that nurtures both the minds and hearts of our pupils.